robauto/bibli3.0/V3.0/brain/startup/README.md

-#ROBAUTO v 3.0 General Configuration

-#app.py
+app.py
 ------
 Main Flask application/server [2] & [3]
 - creates and monitors camera object
 - manages commands to move camera or motors
 - runs threaded so both camera and http requests from buttons can be actioned [4]

-#camera_pi.py
+camera_pi.py
 ------------
 Raspberry Pi camera module interface [2]

-#motor.py
+motor.py
 --------
-Motor controller class
+Motor controller class - bit basic at the moment, would like to add PWM

-#servo.py
+servo.py
 --------
 Servo controller class